-What you will learn: This tip details the factors that influence the data deduplication ratio (the ratio of data before deduplication to the amount of data after deduplication), so you can estimate
+What you will learn: This tip details the factors that influence the data deduplication ratio (the ratio of data before deduplication to the amount of data after deduplication), so you can estimate the deduplication ratio you can reasonably expect to achieve.

 Every data deduplication vendor claims that their product offers a certain ratio of data reduction.
 However, the actual data deduplication ratio can vary according to many factors, some of which are within a user's control.
 Below are a few variables.